haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Software_Setup.md

 # Software Setup

 After finishing these steps, you'll be all set to program JetRacer.
-Once you're finished, run through the [examples](examples.md).
+Once you're finished, run through the [running the software](Running_the_software.md).

 ## Step 1 - Flash micro SD card